microsoft/SQL_LogScout/README.md

 1. Place the downloaded files on a disk volume where diagnostic logs will be captured.
 An \output* sub-folder will be created automatically by the tool when you start it
 > **WARNING**
-> Please make sure that the SQL Server startup account account has **write** permissions to the folder you selected.
-For example, %USERPROFILE%\Downloads, %USERPROFILE%\Documents AND %USERPROFILE%\Desktop folders not write-accessible by the SQL Server service account by default.
+> Please make sure that the SQL Server startup account has **write** permissions to the folder you selected.
+Typically folders like %USERPROFILE%\Downloads, %USERPROFILE%\Documents AND %USERPROFILE%\Desktop folders are **not** write-accessible by the SQL Server service account by default.

 3. Open a Command Prompt as an Administrator and change to the folder where SQL LogScout files reside
 4. Start the tool via `SQL_LogScout.cmd` before or while the issue is occurring.
 You can use [parameters](#Parameters) to automate the execution and bypass interactive menus.